 If you don’t like the plan you have chosen, you may choose to enroll in a different plan.
 You may choose to go back to Original Medicare or choose a different Medicare Advantage plan that best fits your health needs.
 The time to do this is from January 1st – March 31st, 2019.

-Importantly for enrollees that have had a Medicare Cost plan with only Medicare Part B, must enroll in Medicare Part A no matter what option is chosen.
+Importantly for enrollees that have had a Medicare cost plan with only Part B, they must enroll in Medicare Part A no matter what option is chosen.

 Do this change in person at your local Social Security office.
 The best time is during the Medicare General Enrollment Period.